Community Emergency Response Team

 What type of training do CERT members receive?

-Over the course of six weeks (2.5 hours one evening per week, and an 8-hour simulation on Saturday during the final week), CERT members receive training in:
+Over the course of three weeks CERT members receive training in: